Merrily We Roll Along (musical): 2022 Off-Broadway revival

-An off-Broadway revival, directed by Maria Friedman and based on her prior staging at the Menier Chocolate Factory, ran at New York Theatre Workshop from November 21, 2022 to January 22, 2023, starring Jonathan Groff as Frank, Daniel Radcliffe as Charley, Lindsay Mendez as Mary, Krystal Joy Brown as Gussie, Katie Rose Clarke as Beth, and Reg Rogers as Joe.
+An off-Broadway revival, directed by Maria Friedman and based on her prior staging at the Menier Chocolate Factory, ran at New York Theatre Workshop from November 21, 2022, to January 22, 2023, starring Jonathan Groff as Frank, Daniel Radcliffe as Charley, Lindsay Mendez as Mary, Krystal Joy Brown as Gussie, Katie Rose Clarke as Beth, and Reg Rogers as Joe.

 2023 Broadway revival

 Theatrical release poster for the filmed version of the 2023 Broadway revival.

-In September 2023, the Off-Broadway production transferred to Broadway for a limited engagement at the Hudson Theatre, with all six principal actors reprising their roles.
-Previews began on September 19, 2023 with opening night on October 10.
-It is the first time that Merrily We Roll Along has run on Broadway since the 1981 original production.
+The Off-Broadway production transferred to Broadway for a limited engagement at the Hudson Theatre, with all six principal actors reprising their roles.
+Previews began September 19, opening on October 10, 2023, marking the musical's first Broadway revival since the original 1981 production.
 During its first week of previews, the show broke the house record at the Hudson Theatre and played to sold-out audiences, grossing over $1.3 million.
-On December 5, 2023, it was announced that the production would extend until July 7, 2024 with the original cast.
-The New York Times described the revival as "the first convincing revival" of the "cult flop," crediting the success to "Maria Friedman's unsparing direction and a thrillingly fierce central performance by Jonathan Groff...Groff, always a compelling actor, here steps up to an unmissable one.
+The New York Times described the revival as "the first convincing revival" of the "cult flop," crediting the success to "Maria Friedman's unsparing direction and a thrillingly fierce central performance by Jonathan Groff....
 With his immense charisma turned in on itself, he seems to sweat emotion: ambition, disappointment and, most frighteningly, a terrible frozen disgust."
-On June 18, 2024, it was announced that RadicalMedia, the same company that filmed the original cast of Hamilton for Disney+ and Come from Away for Apple TV+, would be filming this production.
-In April 2025, Sony Pictures Classics acquired distribution rights to the filmed production.
-It is scheduled to be theatrically released on December 5, 2025.
+The production was extended until July 7, 2024, with the original cast.
+RadicalMedia, the same company that filmed the original cast of Hamilton for Disney+ and Come from Away for Apple TV+, announced it would be filming this production.
+Sony Pictures Classics acquired distribution rights to the filmed production, which was theatrically released on December 5, 2025, with a 145-minute runtime.